davidjbradshaw/iframe-resizer/README.md

 	default: 8  (in px)
 	type: number

 Setting is used to override the default browser body tag style.
-As we can not reliably read this value and it's not included in the figure returned by `document.body.offsetHeight`.
+As we cannot reliably read this value and it's not included in the figure returned by `document.body.offsetHeight`.
 So the only way we can work this out is to set it, 8px is the default option in FireFox.
 However, you will most likely want to set this to zero so that the content of you iframe is at the edge of the iframe.

 ### log